Chainels/oauth2-provider-php/README.md

 ```
 $ composer require chainels/oauth2-chainels
 ```

-## Usage

-Usage is the same as The League's OAuth client, using `\Chainels\OAuth2\Client\Provider\Chainels` as the provider.
+Version 2.* of this library requires PHP 5.6 or up.
+If you need support for PHP 5.5, use version 1.*, though we recommend upgrading your PHP version.

 ## Register Oauth Client
 In order to use this library, you must create an OAuth client on Chainels.com, to do this, you must have an account and company on Chainels.
 For more details, check our [developer page](https://www.chainels.com/developer).

+## Usage

+Usage is the same as The League's OAuth client, using `\Chainels\OAuth2\Client\Provider\Chainels` as the provider.

+### Requesting an access token

+Chainels supports the authorization code grant, the client credentials grant, and our own custom group token grant, for requesting an access token.

-## Authorization Code Grant
+#### Authorization Code Grant

 ```php
 $provider = new Chainels\OAuth2\Client\Provider\Chainels([